Cubs vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Nicholas Castellanos has 14 doubles, five home runs, 12 walks and 25 RBI (51 total hits).
+- Nicholas Castellanos has 51 hits with 14 doubles, five home runs, 13 walks and 26 RBI.
 He's also stolen two bases.

 Castellanos Recent Games